 Pumpkin Patch Counting Mats

 Affiliate Disclosure: “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using those links.”

-One of the things that are typically fall-related is pumpkins.
-And they can be used throughout the entire season, and tie with the Halloween and Thanksgiving themes as well.
+One of the things that is typically fall-related is pumpkins, and this FREE Pumpkin Patch Counting Mats will make an excellent choice for your lesson planning.
+They can be used throughout the entire season and tie in with the Halloween and Thanksgiving themes as well.

 Preschoolers need to practice number recognition and counting with hands-on activities.
 Why?
-Because if preschoolers don’t recognize the numbers and learn to count, they are not going to be able to use them later with they start learning more complex mathematical concepts, such as addition and subtraction.
+Because if preschoolers don’t recognize numbers and learn to count, they will not be able to use them later when they start learning more complex mathematical concepts, such as addition and subtraction.

 There are many hands-on activities you can do for this purpose.
 This one is just one more.
-This printable is free to my subscribers and you can get it at the end of this post.
+This printable is free for my subscribers, and you can get it at the end of this post.

+Pumpkin Patch Counting Mats